EHBI(LEGAL) - SPECIAL PROGRAMS: ADULT AND COMMUNITY EDUCATION

 Tuition and Fees

 Tuition and fees shall not be charged unless a district is statutorily authorized to do so.
-Funds generated by tuition and fees shall be used for the AEL instructional program.
+Funds generated by tuition and fees shall be used for the AEL instructional programs and must be expended before federal and state grant funds, in accordance with 2 Code of Federal Regulations 200.305(b)(5).
 40 TAC 805.45

 Reimbursement for Community Education

 If a board elects to provide community education for all age groups, it may be eligible for reimbursement for the costs of the program.
 In order to receive reimbursement, it must submit an application in accordance with TEA rules and reimbursement shall be made to the extent authorized.